How Much Does Radiant Floor Heating Cost?

 How to Save Money on Radiant Floor Heating Cost

 While paying for radiant flooring is a big up-front cost, the big savings come with time.
 According to the U.S. Energy Information Administration, 51 percent of a home’s annual energy consumption goes toward heating and cooling.
 Radiant floor heating systems can significantly lower energy bills.
-Because they don’t heat the air and because there are no drafts from forced-air heating systems, you may feel warmer even with the thermostat set lower.Because heat rises, the warmth from the floor will rise through the room.
 Many homeowners see energy savings of 10 to 30 percent.
+However, it may take some time for homeowners to see this return on their investment.
+Fortunately, there are a few additional ways that homeowners can save on underfloor heating costs.

-- Choose the right flooring to best conduct heat.
+- Choose a conductive flooring material.
 The U.S. Department of Energy indicates that ceramic tile is the most effective flooring for radiant heat systems.
 Other types of flooring may not conduct heat as well, meaning that you may not get the maximum savings on your energy bills.

-- Limit the area you install radiant flooring to critical areas, such as bathrooms.
+- Be selective about locations.
+Limit the area you install radiant flooring to critical areas, such as bathrooms.
 If you use your garage or basement a lot and heat doesn’t hold well in those spaces, it may also be worth it to get radiant flooring installed there, too.
 Less square footage to cover means less cost to bear.

 - Shop around.
 The first company you contact may not offer the best price or all the services you’re looking for.
 Do some comparison shopping for the best overall deal.

-- If you’re retrofitting a radiant flooring system, consider going for electric.
+- Opt for an electric system for a retrofit.
 Hydronic systems are more difficult (and more expensive) to retrofit.

-Radiant floor heating tends to be a more energy-efficient method of heating your home.
-But with so many choices of flooring types and radiant systems, it can be an overwhelming decision to get the most out of your heating system.
-It’s important to ask your contractor what to expect and how much everything will cost to ensure you get the right system for your needs and budget.
+Radiant floor heating tends to be a more energy-efficient method of heating a home.
+But with so many choices of flooring types and radiant systems, it can be an overwhelming decision to get the most out of a heating system.
+It’s important to ask the contractor what to expect and how much everything will cost to get the right system.
+Homeowners will also want to get some information about the contractor they hire to ensure they are the right fit for the job.

 - How long will the job take?